AlexiaDelorme/project-spacex/README.md

 - trip distance (in km)
 - trip price (in euros)
 - departures
-- button to be redirected to the trip details
+- button to access the trip details

 ###### Feature 6 - Trips details
 Description page for a specific destination.
 The page should display: